jojohenry/tf_2tier/README.md

- # Terraform Cloud CI/CD: Two-Tier Architecture with Modules
+ # Terraform Cloud CI/CD: Two-Tier Architecture with modules

 ## A functional project written in Hashicorp showing how to construct a Two-Tier Architecture with Terraform Cloud CI/CD!